George Gershwin: Tin Pan Alley and Broadway: 1913–1923

-Musical, Europe and classical music: 1924–1928
+Musicals, Europe and classical music: 1924–1928

 In 1924, Gershwin composed his first major work, Rhapsody in Blue, for orchestra and piano.
 It was orchestrated by Ferde Grofé and premiered by Paul Whiteman's Concert Band, in New York.
-It subsequently went on to be his most popular work, and established Gershwin's signature style and genius in blending vastly different musical styles, including jazz and classical, in revolutionary ways.
+It subsequently went on to be his most popular work, and established Gershwin's signature style and genius in blending vastly different musical styles, including jazz and classical music, in revolutionary ways.

-Since the early 1920s Gershwin had frequently worked with the lyricist Buddy DeSylva.
-Together they created the experimental one-act jazz opera Blue Monday, set in Harlem.
-It is widely regarded as a forerunner to the groundbreaking Porgy and Bess introduced in 1935.
-In 1924, George and Ira Gershwin collaborated on a stage musical comedy Lady Be Good, which included such future standards as "Fascinating Rhythm" and "Oh, Lady Be Good!".
+In the same year, George and Ira Gershwin collaborated on a stage musical comedy Lady Be Good, which included such future standards as "Fascinating Rhythm" and "Oh, Lady Be Good!".
 They followed this with Oh, Kay!
 (1926), Funny Face (1927) and Strike Up the Band (1927 and 1930).
 Gershwin allowed the latter song, with a modified title, to be used as a football fight song, "Strike Up The Band for UCLA".

 In the mid-1920s, Gershwin stayed in Paris for a short period, during which he applied to study composition with the noted Nadia Boulanger, who, along with several other prospective tutors such as Maurice Ravel, turned him down, afraid that rigorous classical study would ruin his jazz-influenced style.
 Maurice Ravel's rejection letter to Gershwin told him, "Why become a second-rate Ravel when you're already a first-rate Gershwin?"
-While there, Gershwin wrote An American in Paris.
+While there, Gershwin wrote the tone poem An American in Paris.
 This work received mixed reviews upon its first performance at Carnegie Hall on December 13, 1928, but it quickly became part of the standard repertoire in Europe and the United States.

 New York: 1929–1935

 In 1929, the Gershwin brothers created Show Girl; the following year brought Girl Crazy, which introduced the standards "Embraceable You", sung by Ginger Rogers, and "I Got Rhythm".
 1931's Of Thee I Sing became the first musical comedy to win the Pulitzer Prize for Drama; the winners were George S. Kaufman, Morrie Ryskind, and Ira Gershwin.

-Gershwin spent the summer of 1934 on Folly Island in South Carolina after he was invited to visit by the author of the novel Porgy, DuBose Heyward.
-He was inspired to write the music to his opera Porgy and Bess while on this working vacation.
+Gershwin spent the summer of 1934 on South Carolina's Folly Island after he was invited to visit by DuBose Heyward, author of the novel Porgy.
+It was there that he was inspired to write the music to his opera Porgy and Bess.
 Porgy and Bess was considered another American classic by the composer of Rhapsody in Blue — even if critics could not quite figure out how to evaluate it, or decide whether it was opera or simply an ambitious Broadway musical.
 "It crossed the barriers," per theater historian Robert Kimball.
 "It wasn't a musical work per se, and it wasn't a drama per se – it elicited response from both music and drama critics.
 But the work has sort of always been outside category."